honeytrap/honeytrap-docs/docs/agent/index.md

 title: Agent
 ---

 The Honeytrap Agent is a small server that will forward all incoming traffic to the Honeytrap server.
 All traffic will be accompanied with the original remoting ip address.
+All traffic will be sent using an encrypted tunnel.

 Use cases
 ----------